 Since the late 1870’s, photography has been used to capture things that are ephemeral and invisible to the naked eye.
-Since that time, camera technology has given us the ability to see our world from extreme perspectives, from the smallest of microscopic details to vast aerial landscapes.
-The photographs in Ice Portals were not taken from such extreme perspectives, although they look as if they were.
-Each of these topographic studies is an abstract landscape that challenges our sense of scale.
+Camera technology has given us the ability to see our world from extreme perspectives, from the smallest of microscopic details to vast aerial landscapes.
+Each of the topographic studies in Ice Portals is an abstract landscape that challenges our sense of scale.
 The lines, shapes and textures combined with the mysterious qualities of light and shadow create a confusing space that is fragile and fleeting.

 REMEDIES AND CURES